-The fact that we do not see an effect before the LP is introduced should come as a surprise given that typically, MS acquisitions can be completed quickly, so firms do not need to start acquiring MS stakes in rivals in advance.
-Moreover, the fact that MS acquisitions can be completed quickly also suggests that we should not observe in the post-LP years the completion of acquisitions that started shortly after the LP was introduced.
+The fact that we do not see an effect before the LP is introduced should not come as a surprise given that typically, MS acquisitions can be completed quickly, so firms do not need to start acquiring MS stakes in rivals in advance.40 Moreover, the fact that MS acquisitions can be completed quickly also suggests that in the post-LP years we should not observe the completion of acquisitions that started shortly after the LP was introduced.
 In addition, if LPs deter collusion, there are two countervailing effects in the post-LP years: on the one hand, fewer collusive agreements should be formed.
 On the other hand though, when these agreements form, there is more need for MS acquisitions to support them.
 The absence of an effect in the post-LP period could be due to the fact that the two effects may cancel each other out.

-Apart from these considerations, the absence of a permanent effect of the LPs suggests that the observed increase in the number and aggregate value of MS acquisitions is not driven by
+Apart from these considerations, the absence of a permanent effect of the LPs suggests that the observed increase in the number and aggregate value of MS acquisitions is not driven by pre-treatment trends or some unobserved country-specific change in the political or legal climate that drives both the introduction of the LP and the decisions of firms to acquire MS in rivals.
+We return to this issue in more detail in Section 5.

-&lt;sup>39Using the Zephyr database by Bureau van Dijk, we find that the median duration from the first rumour of an MS acquisition to its completion over the period 2005-2013 (a total of 60, 427 MS acquisitions) was 0 days with an average duration of just 25 days.
+40Using the Zephyr database by Bureau van Dijk, we find that the median duration from the first rumour of an MS acquisition to its completion over the period 2005-2013 (a total of 60, 427 MS acquisitions) was 0 days with an average duration of just 25 days.
 We use Zepher for the computation because the Thomson One Financial database that we use in this paper does not report the time needed to complete acquisitions.
 The reason we still use the Thomson One Financial database is that Zephyr only covers MS transactions from 2004 onward.